practicalmeteor/meteor-sinon/README.md

 // You can just use spies.spyName instead of this method. spies.get(spyName)

-// Don't use spies.spyName.restore, use this method if you want to restore a specific spy, since otherwise, the factory will not have track of spies that where restored. spies.restore(spyName)
+// You can just use spies.spyName.restore instead of this method. spies.restore(spyName)

 // Restore all spies created with spies.create